 Goethe-Institut Finnland, Salomonkatu 5 B, 00100 Helsinki

 Anne Lister (1791-1840) indulged in three passions: women, traveling and writing.
-Her adventurous life and relationships she entrusted to a secret diary, which today is a UNESCO World Heritage Site, so extraordinary is his message: Anne Lister shakes everything that we have learned from Jane Austen and the philosophers of German idealism about supposedly chaste and domestic women of the 19th century.
+She entrusted her adventurous life and relationships to her most extraordinary diaries, which are today registered in the UNESCO Memory of the World Programme.
+Anne Lister shakes everything that we have learned from Jane Austen and the philosophers of German idealism about supposedly chaste and domestic women of the 19th century.

-On their way to Russia, Anne Lister and her 'wife' Ann Walker also travelled through Turku and Helsinki in 1839.
-Her first biographer, German author Angela Steidele, has also travelled with her partner in Anne and Ann's footsteps to Georgia, where Anne Lister died in 1840.
+On their way to Russia, Anne Lister and her 'wife' Ann Walker also travelled in 1839 through Turku and Helsinki.
+Her first biographer, German author Angela Steidele, has also travelled with her partner in Anne and Ann's footsteps to Georgia, where Anne Lister lost her life in 1840.

-As an introduction to the evening, Angela Steidele reviews her further work, giving an insight into queer German history.
-Steidele then speaks with Virva Hepolampi about Anne Lister and about writing her biography.
+As an introduction to the evening, Angela Steidele presents her earlier publications, giving an insight into queer German history.
+Steidele then tells the story of Anne Lister, and speaks with Virva Hepolampi about this world-famous lesbian and diarist, and about writing her biography.

 Angela Steidele's books on Anne Lister, Gentleman Jack and Zeitreisen will be available for loan at Goethe-Institut's library from mid-October.